pantheon-systems/documentation/source/content/basic-troubleshooting.md

 ## Pantheon Dashboard

 In general, if the Pantheon Dashboard stops responding, the first step is to refresh the page.
-But note that doing so after executing a change may cause that process to be run twice (CONFIRM WITH PRODUCT).
+But note that doing so after executing a change may cause that process to be run twice.
 The next step is to log out and back in to the Site Dashboard.
 If the problem persists, [contact support](/support/).

 ### Check status.pantheon.io